 For example, say you would normally eat a large bowl of rice and beans with vegetables for lunch; instead, you would cut that down to a smaller bowl (maybe two thirds or half as much) and replace what you took out with a large slice of watermelon, this way, you can fill up on less food.

-For men considering some form of the watermelon dieting, there is even a rumor going around that watermelon can raise one’s virility, something like a natural Viagra.
+For men considering some form of the watermelon dieting, there is even a rumor going around that watermelon can raise one's virility.
 The source of this rumored effect is an amino acid known as citrulline which dilates blood vessels, similar to the way the above mentioned man drug does.

 Essentially, eating only watermelon is the same as not eating at all.
 So, obviously, that will make you lose weight quickly, but even more obviously, it is not good for you.
 And, like any form of extreme dieting, as soon as you go back to eating normally, you are going to put the weight, if not even more weight than you started with, right back on again.